Qbizinc/qbiz-wiki/training/qram/raw/db-comparison-matrix.md

 # Cloud DB Comparison Matrix
 ### Overview
-- Qbiz has regularly finds its clients using certain cloud databases and this page is meant to provide an overview of their strengths and weaknesses.
+- Qbiz regularly finds its clients using certain cloud databases and this page is meant to provide an overview of their strengths and weaknesses.

 ### Comparison Matrix
 - Below is a comparison matrix of Pros and Cons associated with specific cloud databases